Identification of Incomplete Preferences

 \section{Incomplete Preferences and Rationality}

 Our objective is to analyze the standard discrete choice model without imposing the assumption that preferences are complete.
 In the standard model, completeness is reflected by the idea that choice between alternatives is driven by the utility assigned to each.
 This follows from the well known result that, with a finite number of alternatives, any complete and transitive preference relation has a utility function representing it.
 The utility function assigns a number to each alternative (its utility), and the ordering of these numbers is used to rank alternatives and thus to model choices.
-Without completeness this is no longer the case: one cannot assign a utility value to each alternative.
-We focus on the situation in which each alternative is associated with two numbers, and these two numbers are used to determine the ranking between alternatives, if such a ranking exists.
+Without completeness this is no longer the case: one cannot necessarily assign a utility value to each alternative.

+We focus on a model in which each alternative is associated with two numbers, and these two numbers are used to determine the ranking between alternatives, if such a ranking exists.
 Let $X$ be the set of alternatives over which an individual's preference order $\succ$ is defined.
 For each $x \in X$ we assume there exist two real numbers $\uh(x)$ and $\ul(x)$, with $\uh(x) \geq \ul(x)$.
 We refer to these two numbers as an alternative's upper and lower utility respectively, and we use the word vagueness to describe the length of the utility interval $[\ul(x),\uh(x) ]$ associated to each $x$.
 Upper and lower utility can be used to describe the individual's preference ordering between any two alternatives, and this preference can then be used to describe her behavior when faced with a particular subset of feasible alternatives.
 First, for any $x,y \in X$ we say that $x$ is (strictly) preferred to $y$ if and only if $\bar{u}(y) < \underbar{u}(x)$.